-Medications such a baclofen, morphine, and ziconotide are approved for administration by the FDA.
-Other medications that may also be administered include hydromorphone, fentanyl, bupivacaine, clonidine.
+Medications such as baclofen, morphine, and ziconotide are approved for administration by the FDA.
+Other medications that may also be administered include hydromorphone, fentanyl, bupivacaine, and clonidine.
 The dose of medications required for similar or better results when delivered intrathecally, are substantially less than oral or intravenous route.
-This helps to reduce side effects of medications with improved pain control and functionality, the primary goal of implanting an intrathecal pump.
-In most cases patients can stop oral medications.
+This helps to reduce side effects of medications with improved pain control and functionality; the primary goal of implanting an intrathecal pump.
+In most cases, patients can stop oral medications.

-Used in patients with spasticity due to multiple sclerosis, cerebral palsy.
+Used in patients with spasticity due to multiple sclerosis and cerebral palsy.

-In chronic pain conditions like post laminectomy pain syndrome, chronic pancreatitis.
-In addition, cancer patients with uncontrolled pain, chronic cancer pain may also benefit from this therapy.
+In chronic pain conditions like post laminectomy pain syndrome and chronic pancreatitis.
+In addition, cancer patients with uncontrolled pain — chronic cancer pain may also benefit from this therapy.

 Cancer patients with severe, difficult to control pain, and with significant side effects due to opioids may also benefit.
 Good pain control at the end of life is very important.

-The implantable intrathecal pump is constructed from non-allergic metal.
-It has a few sections, including a battery, computer, a motor and reservoir which stores and delivers the medication.
+The implantable intrathecal pump is constructed from non-allergic metals.
+It has a few sections, including a battery, computer, a motor, and a reservoir which stores and delivers the medication.
 This pump is attached to a catheter via a nipple.
 An intrathecal catheter delivers the medication from the pump to the intrathecal space in the spine where the medication takes effect.
-Two types of pumps are available: a constant rate pump delivers the medication at a constant rate, and a programmable pump delivers the medication according to a rate determined by the physician using a computer program.
+Two types of pumps are available: a pump that delivers the medication at a constant rate, and a programmable pump delivers the medication according to a rate determined by the physician using a computer program.
 In addition, patients can also use a personal therapy manager.
 This device allows patients to deliver extra medications if needed.
 It reduces the need for oral breakthrough pain medication.